Klipper3d/klipper/docs/FAQ.md

 like `PA4`, `PC7`, or `PD2`.

-Long ago, the Arduino project decided to avoid using the standard hardware names in favor of pin names based on incrementing numbers - these Arduino names generally look like `D23` or `A14`.
-This was an unfortunate choice that has lead to great deal of confusion.
+Long ago, the Arduino project decided to avoid using the standard hardware names in favor of their own pin names based on incrementing numbers - these Arduino names generally look like `D23` or `A14`.
+This was an unfortunate choice that has lead to a great deal of confusion.
 In particular the Arduino pin numbers frequently don't translate to the same hardware names.
 For example, `D21` is `PD0` on one common Arduino board, but is `PC7` on another common Arduino board.

 In order to support 3d printers based on real Arduino boards, Klipper supports the Arduino pin aliases.
 This feature is enabled by adding